hungqng/tax-calculator/README.md

 # tax-calculator
-- A simple calculator CMD app using Python
+- A simple terminal calculator app using Python
+- Based on 2022 tax year information from irs.gov for single filer
 - A WIP project

 ## Built With: